 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 FODMAPs are carbohydrates (saccharides) that are poorly absorbed or not absorbed at all in the small intestine and therefore end up in the large intestine.
-There, bacteria will break them down or ferment them.
-During the fermentation process, gas can be released which can lead to bloating and flatulence.
-The fermentation process can also attract liquids which can cause diarrhoea or upset bowel movements.
-These symptoms only occur in people who are sensitive to one or more FODMAPs.
+There, bacteria start breaking them down, or fermenting them.
+During the fermentation process, gas can be released and water can be attracted.

-Oligosaccharides are polycarbohydrates consisting of 3 to 9 carbohydrate molecules.
+Oligosaccharides are multiple carbohydrates consisting of 3 to 9 carbohydrate molecules.
 Within the FODMAP group of oligosaccharides, we know two different types: fructo-oligosaccharides and galacto-oligosaccharides, or fructans and galactans.
 Fructans and galactans occur naturally in various fruits and vegetables and in cereal products, legumes and nuts.

-Polyols are sugar alcohols and are also called ‘non-intensive sweeteners’.
-Sorbitol, mannitol and xylitol are within the FODMAP group of polyols.
+Polyols are sugar alcohols and are also called non-intensive sweeteners.
+Within the FODMAP group of polyols, we are familiar with sorbitol, mannitol and xylitol, for example.
 Most polyols are added as sweeteners to processed (sugar-free) foods.
 In addition, they occur naturally in certain fruits and vegetables.

-FODMAPs occur naturally in different fruits and vegetables and are also added as sweeteners to many processed foods.
-Below we have listed the foods in which you will find each FODMAP saccharide.
+FODMAPs occur naturally in various fruits and vegetables and are also added as sweeteners in many processed foods.
+Below, we have indicated for each FODMAP saccharide in which foods you find them.
 There is also a low FODMAP app from Monash University that allows you to check which FODMAP saccharides are in which foods.

-Fructans and galactans occur naturally in a variety of vegetables, fruits, legumes and grain products.
-There are foods that contain only fructans or galactans, and there are foods that contain both.
+Fructans and galactans occur naturally in various fruits, vegetables, legumes and cereal products.
+There are foods that contain only fructans or only galactans and there are foods that contain both.

 - Brown beans

-Foods rich in both fructans and galactans include:
+Foods rich in both fructans and galactans are:

 - Split peas